ocadotechnology/newrelic-alerts-configurator/newrelic-sync/README.md

 - Slack channel
 - Webhook channel
 - PagerDuty channel
+- NewRelic user channel

 If notification channel with given name and type does exists - it will be updated

 If notification channel with given name and type does not exist - it will be created

-If you remove channel from your policy configuration, and it is not configured for any other policy - it will be deleted
+If you remove channel from your policy configuration, and it is not configured for any other policy - it will be deleted (except for NewRelic user channel).

 #### Email channel
 To create email channel use simple builder: